graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 Be sure not to write metadata during the execution of a query, as the same graph/field type instance may be used for multiple queries and you would run into concurrency issues.

-In addition, the `IFieldMetadataWriter` interface has been added to scoping extension methods to fields only.
+In addition, the `IFieldMetadataWriter` interface has been added to allow scoping extension methods to fields only.
 For example:

 ```csharp
 // adds the GraphQL Federation '@requires' directive to the field